Yannick-Kees/MLP/README.md

 # MLP
-Build MLP from scratch only using python.numpy
+Implementation of a Multi-layer perceptron in python only using the numpy library.

 ## Example for solving the XOR-Problem